 Amounts donated with respect to capital assets are included as deferred capital contributions and are amortized at the same rate as the related capital assets.

 Deferred lease inducements

-Deferred lease inducements, consisting of free rent, are amortized on the straight-line basis over the lease.
+Deferred lease inducements, consisting of free rent, are amortized on the straight-line basis over the term of the lease.